 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-OLD HICKORY COMMUNITY DEVELOPMENT DISTRICT CITY OF ST. CLOUD, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+OLD HICKORY COMMUNITY DEVELOPMENT DISTRICT CITY OF ST. CLOUD, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 4 Number of independent contractors compensated in September 2022 7 Employee compensation for FYE 9/30/2022 (paid/accrued) \$3,694.00 Independent contractor compensation for FYE 9/30/2022 \$251,884.15 Construction projects to begin on or after October 1; (\$65K) \$0.00 Budget variance report See page 22 of annual financial report Non ad valorem special assessments; Special assessment rate for FYE 9/30/2022 Operations and maintenance - \$914.75 Debt service - \$839.98 Special assessments collected FYE 9/30/2022 \$765,709.00 Outstanding Bonds: Series 2020, due June 15, 2050, see Note 6 for details
+Element Comments Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+4 Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+6 Employee compensation \$5,356.30 Independent contractor compensation \$262,365.95 Construction projects to begin on or after October 1; (\$65K) \$0 Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund Non ad valorem special assessments; Special assessment rate Operations and maintenance - \$1,065.55 Debt service - \$839.98 Special assessments collected \$816,462 Outstanding Bonds: Series 2020 \$5,730,000